August 25 – September 22, 2016 (End of summer, beginning of fall)

 One last thing we made sure to try was kvass, a beer-like beverage made from fermented rye bread.
 It’s the most literal version of liquid bread we’ve ever had, with a taste (according to Kevin) of a sickly-sweet dunkel or (according to Danielle) toast.
 It’s not fair to compare to a beer though – despite the fermentation, it’s basically nonalcoholic.
 Fun to try but a little too heavy for regular consumption.

 Our choice for mobile provider↗ was Elisa.
 We bought two chips with 4 gigs of data apiece for $18 total.

 The Estonian language is really fun.
 Stores are “poods.”
 The country’s name is “Eesti.”
 It’s adorable.
 On the other hand, we mostly spoke English and got by fine.
 Not much negative reaction from the locals, though older folks tended not to speak English and were sometimes more annoyed at us.

 As with most euro countries, cashiers are really picky about exact change.
 Prepare for dirty looks and to hear “you don’t have ONE euro?”

 Estonians are very proud to be an independent nation, and the Soviet era is collectively referred to as an occupation.
 The city has an interesting museum about the how the country batted around between different controlling interests before the Cold War, and the oppressive nature of the regime.
 Still, hundreds of thousands of Russians were settled in Estonia during those years and still make up about a quarter of the population.
 There is definitely some remaining tension between the two groups.

 What we learned

-We identified very much with Estonia.
-This stay single-handedly convinced us to try the other Baltic states in the future.
-As Estonia straddles the line between Nordic and Baltic, we need to know which were responsible for such a pleasant stay and to spend a lot more time among them.
+We felt very at home in Estonia.
+Tallinn single-handedly convinced us to try the other Baltic states in the future.
+As Estonia straddles the line between Nordic and Baltic, we needed to know which were responsible for such a pleasant stay and to spend a lot more time among them.
 If we can afford it.